| Type: | Package |

 Notice that all the classes in the package use instances of some other R6 type reference class as their members.

-This implies that, according to the rule of the R6 family, you have to add deep = TRUE
+This implies that, according to the rule of the R6 family, you have to add deep = TRUE when you clone their instances:

 new_instance <- instance$clone(deep=TRUE)